 Programmers are lazy, so they want their tests to run very fast.
 They don’t want to wait for the results for too long.
 That’s why many teams use some faster in memory databases like HSQLDB.
 They are much faster because they are stored only in RAM and don’t touch any drives while operating.

 Tests should use the same database engine that is used on production.

 Many programmers use some other engine.
-Common explanaition is simple: “Our database is too slow, we should use some in memory database engine.”.
+Common explanaition is simple: "our database is too slow, we should use some in memory database engine".
 This is not a good idea.
 This way you test the other engine, not your production one, so in fact you don’t have your application tested.

 I had this problem once.
 We had to optimize queries by settings a session variable after connecting to the database.
-That application used Oracle only on production.
+That application used only the Oracle database on production.
 After setting this variable the tests failed.
 All the tests.
 It turned out that I cannot set this variable in HSQLDB, as it simply didn’t exist.
 So I had to write a terrible code: check the database engine after connection and set the variable or not.

-Tests Don’t Prepare Database
+Tests Don’t Prepare The Database

 Testing has a common, well defined flow.
 It is very simple:

-- Prepare environment
+- Prepare the environment

 - Run a test